 - Coordinating building set – giving users the ability to link models together so everyone is on the same page when there are modifications, i.e. light fixtures will be in the same spot for architectural sheets, electrical sheets and mechanical sheets – it reduces the chance of conflicting information.

-- The ease of viewing the model in 3-D instantly if a specific issue needs to be fixed and allows you to remove a section.
+- The ease of viewing the model in 3-D instantly if a specific issue needs to be worked out and allows you to remove a section.

 - Multiple people can be working on the same model concurrently, allowing live information and users to see the most up to date product.